lapsumchan/MVMR-cML-SuSiE/README.md

 [3] Bellenguez, Céline, et al. "New insights into the genetic etiology of Alzheimer’s disease and related dementias."
 Nature genetics 54.4 (2022): 412-436.

 [4] Bulik-Sullivan, Brendan, et al. "An atlas of genetic correlations across human diseases and traits."
 Nature genetics 47.11 (2015): 1236-1241.

+[5] Wang, Gao, et al. "A simple new approach to variable selection in regression, with application to genetic fine mapping."
+Journal of the Royal Statistical Society Series B: Statistical Methodology 82.5 (2020): 1273-1300.